 This section defines the date of settlement or when the property will be transferred from the vendor to the buyer.
 On the settlement date, the buyer’s lender will transfer the money to the property and collect the deed for the property from the vendor’s lender.
 Once the settlement has been finalised the agent who was selling the property will be notified.
 They will then contact the buyer and let them know that they can collect the keys to the property.

-If the property is currently tenanted, then ”subject to lease’ will be written in this section.
+If the property is currently tenanted, then ‘subject to lease’ will be written in this section.
 The details of the lease should then be disclosed below this statement.
-The details of the lease should include the tenant details, when the lease expires, the rental amount and when the rent is collected.
-If the buyer requires vacant possession of the property, then they must notify the vendor, who will then give the tenant 60-days notice in accordance with tenancy laws.
+Tenant details, when the lease expires, the rental amount and when the rent is collected should all be included.
+If the buyer requires vacant possession of the property, then they must notify the vendor, who will give the tenant 60-days notice in accordance with tenancy laws.

 If the property is to be paid for by a loan, then this will be stipulated in this section of the contract.
 Details will include the amount of the loan, the date of the approval and possibly the lender’s details.